 Pete Zorn joined the Band on tour as Rick Kemp was ill.
 Tim Harries was approached but could not make all the dates.
 Pete had two weeks to learn all the songs.

 April/May.
 23 dates.
-Not many new songs making their onto the set list apart from 'Madam Will You Walk' from the upcoming album and Rick bringing back 'Lady Diamond' for the first time since the 80's.
-No tracks have appeared on any Live CD/DVD collections from this tour.
+Not many new songs making their onto the set list apart from 'Madam Will You Walk' from the upcoming album and 'Lady Diamond' for the first time since the 80's.
+No tracks have appeared on any Live CD/DVD collections from this tour which sadly means we don't get chance to hear this outing of Lady Diamond.

-Blacksmith; When I was on Horseback; The Scullion King; I live not where I love; Who Told the Butcher; First House in Connought; Madam will you Walk with me; Lady Diamond; Thomas the Rhymer.
+Blacksmith; When I was on Horseback; The Scullion King; I Live Not Where I Love; Who Told the Butcher; First House in Connought; Madam will you Walk; Lady Diamond; Thomas the Rhymer.
 [Interval]; Bonny Black Hare; Seagull; Betsy Bell and Mary Gray; Lovely on the Water; They Called her Babylon; The Royal Forester; The Three Sisters; Encore: All Around My Hat; Black Jack Davy; The Song Will Remain

 14th April The Alban Arena St Albans